-Reference area is an area of 100 cm2, which may have square or rectangular shape with the major dimension not exceeding 250 mm.
-In evaluation of surface quality by penetrant testing, the entire controlled surface is conventionally divided in reference areas of 100 cm2 each.
-Segmentation shall be the most unfavourable in relation to indications, i. e. the shape and dimensions of each reference area shall be chosen so that it covers the maximum number of defects without their distribution among adjacent reference areas.
+Reference area is of 100 cm and may have square or rectangular shape with the major dimension not exceeding 250 mm.
+In evaluation of surface quality by penetrant testing, the entire controlled surface is conventionally divided in reference areas of 100 cm each.
+Segmentation shall be the most unfavourable in relation to indications, i.e. the shape and dimensions of each reference area shall be chosen so that it covers the maximum number of defects without their distribution among adjacent reference areas.

-The indications detected in any of such areas with respect to their shape, dimensions and number shall meet the requirements of Table 3.12.8.2.
+The relevant indications, with respect to their shape, dimensions and number, shall meet the requirements of Table 3.12.8.2.3.2.